Armando99Rdz/fastify-microservice-architecture/README.md

 - The `app/` folder contains the core code of the application without consider the controller logic (located on the  `routes/` folder).
 Inside this you can found the following directories:
     - `commands/`.
 Contains your custom scripts that will called from the package.json.
     - `config/`.
-Contains config values of global access typically using the environment variables.
+Contains config values of global access.
+This files typically uses the environment variables.
     - `database/`.
 Contains the migrations & seeders.
     - `lib/`.
 Directory to place reusable code w/ certain business logic.
     - `models`.
 Contains the ORM sequelize models.